-In 1924, High Point College opened as a cooperative venture between the Methodist Protestant Church and the city of High Point.
-The campus consisted of 3 partially completed buildings, there were 9 faculty members, and student enrollment was 122.
-Today the

-University has 27 buildings; is attractively landscaped; the faculty numbers 122; and more than 2,900 students are enrolled in a wide variety of daytime, evening, and summer programs.
+In 1924 High Point College opened as a cooperative venture between the Methodist Protestant Church and the city of High Point.
+The campus consisted of three partially completed buildings, there were nine faculty members, and student enrollment was 122.
+Today the University has 40 buildings, is attractively landscaped, the full-time faculty numbers 166, and approximately 3,400 students are enrolled in a wide variety of daytime, evening, and summer programs.
 Much has changed over the years.
-Yet the mission of High Point University may still be best expressed in the words of its founders more than eight decades ago: "to help us to appreciate and to love our own, to know our needs and opportunities, and to make ourselves more efficient servants of Christ."
+Yet the mission of High Point University may still be best expressed in the words of its founders more than six decades ago: "to help us to appreciate and to love our own, to know our needs and opportunities, and to make ourselves more efficient servants of Christ."